lukso-network/docs/docs/standards/lukso-standard-proposals/03-LSP2-JSON-SCHEMA.md

 For humans, it is difficult to remember the slot number.
 The more data you attach to a smart contract, the more impractical it becomes.

+Finally, everyone can store information differently on an ERC725Account, depending on individual use cases and needs.
+There is no standardize schema of how the data looks like.
+This make it very hard for ERC725 Account to interact with each other, and for external services to interact with ERC725Accounts.

 ## How does LSP2 work?

 LSP2 introduces a schema that enables to represent the storage of a smart contract in more understandble keys.
 Coming back to our previous example, it is easier to remember that your `age` is stored at the key `MyAge`, instead of at slot number 1.